 Image Source: LUSH Cosmetics

-MADE.com combines Instagram and their website in a seamless manner.
+MADE.com combines Instagram and their ecommerce website in a seamless social media marketing campaign.
 They encourage people to create content showcasing their products and then feature that content on both Instagram and their website.

 User-generated content provides social proof and encourages more purchases.

 Showcasing how other people are using their furniture also provides prospective customers with design ideas.
 This further enables faster purchase decisions and encourages people to buy the products displayed in the Instagram posts from other users.